 Where Does Our Money Come From?

-Local sources of revenue generated 41.89% of all sources of revenue and increased by 6.78% over the previous Fiscal Year.
-The increase in local sources was a result of increased property tax collections due to an increase in assessed values in the district.
+Local sources of revenue generated 43.42% of all sources of revenue and decreased by 1% from the previous fiscal year due to a tax rate decrease required by House Bill 3.
 Local revenues include property taxes, earnings on investments, and tuition and fees; nearly all of local revenues come from the collection of property taxes –what you, as a citizen, pay for educating our students.

-State sources of revenue that support the general fund are the most significant for the district, representing 55.74% of all available sources of funding.
-State revenues decreased by 0.33% from the previous Fiscal Year.
-The decrease in state revenues is due to a portion of the Foundation School Program (FSP) revenue being funded through the Elementary and Secondary School Emergency (ESSER) as part of the Coronavirus Aid, Relief and Economic Securities (CARES) Act.
+State sources of revenue that support the general fund are the most significant for the district, representing 54.55% of all available sources of funding.
+State revenues decreased by 5% from the previous fiscal year.
+The decrease is due to a portion of the Foundation School Program (FSP) revenue being funded through the Elementary and Secondary School Emergency (ESSER) as part of the Coronavirus Aid, Relief and Economic Securities (CARES) Act.

 The official adopted budget provides estimated revenues and approved expenditures and a narrative describing major budget priorities and decisions.
 The budget serves as the financial plan for Spring ISD.
 The budget process starts during the fall semester and is approved by the Board of Trustees in May/June of the next year.

 A review update of anticipated revenues and expenditures since the original budget was approved.

 Annual Comprehensive Financial Report (ACFR) - The ACFR provides a thorough and detailed presentation of Spring ISD's financial condition and is presented in three sections; Introductory Section, Financial Section and Statistical Section.